 Please read about our code review procedure before making your first commit.

-- (preferred) Using the fork and pull mechanism on GitHub: Make changes to your copy of the repository and submit it to us for review.
+You can suggest a patch using the fork and pull mechanism on GitHub: Make changes to your copy of the repository and submit it to us for review.
 Check the GitHub documentation to learn how to do it.

 A database is a product that is expected to be as reliable as possible.